 Generally, the court recognizes that the intent of the decedent controls the disposition of their estate.
 Extrinsic evidence is usually only admissible in court to resolve a latent ambiguity.
-Normally for the court to ascertain the decedent’s intent, the court will look within the four corners of the document and consider all of the provisions taken together.
+Normally for the court to ascertain the decedent’s intent, the court will look within the four corners of the will and consider all of the provisions taken together.

 Extrinsic evidence is described as any evidence that is derived from any other source besides the will or trust agreement itself.
-Only where there is a true ambiguity can the court consider evidence from outside the four corners of the document to carry out the decedent’s intent.
+Only where there is a true ambiguity will the court consider evidence from outside the four corners of the document to carry out the decedent’s intent.